UC Irvine - Fall ‘22 - ICS 45C

 Project Late SubmissionsYou'll have a 15min buffer to account for any technical difficulties in all project submissions.
 So, if you submit your project at 10:16PM, it'll be considered late.

 Additionally, you'll have a total of 5 extra days to work on your projects.
 You can use them at your discretion.
-For example, if Project 1 is due Friday at 10PM, and you make a submission between Friday 10:16PM and Saturday 10PM, you'll use one of your days.
-If you make a submission between Saturday 10:01PM and Sunday 10PM, you'll use 2 days.
+For example, if Project 1 is due Friday at 10PM, and you make a submission between Friday 10:16PM and Saturday 11:59PM, you'll use one of your days.
+If you make a submission between Sunday 00:00AM and Sunday 11:59PM, you'll use 2 days.
+And so on.
 There is no going back on a used day, i.e., if you made a late submission, that day is used.

 You can use 1 day on each of the 5 projects, all 5 days in a single project, or any combination you wish.
 You don't need to submit anything to use these days, all projects will be open for late submissions and we'll reduce the number of days you have based on your submissions.
 Please be aware of the number of days you have remaining!
 No extra days will be awarded, and submissions over your extra days will not be considered.